Santiago Giménez

-Santiago Tomás Giménez (/es/; born 18 April 2001) is a professional footballer who plays as a striker for club AC Milan.
+Santiago Tomás Giménez Zolotarchuk (/es/; born 18 April 2001) is a professional footballer who plays as a striker for Primeira Liga club Porto, on loan from club AC Milan.
 Born in Argentina, he represents the Mexico national team.

 Giménez started his career with Liga MX club Cruz Azul for four seasons winning various competitions, among them the league title and the Copa MX, before a transfer to Feyenoord in July 2022.
 His time in the Netherlands saw him win the Eredivisie, the KNVB Cup and Johan Cruyff Shield.
 He joined AC Milan in 2025 for €37 million.

-Giménez made his full international debut for Mexico in 2021; he represented the country at the 2023 CONCACAF Gold Cup, scoring the winning goal in the final, and would win the tournament for a second time in 2025.
-He also won the 2025 edition of the CONCACAF Nations League, and finished as runner-up in 2024.
+A full international since 2021, Giménez has represented Mexico at the 2026 FIFA World Cup, two CONCACAF Gold Cup tournaments, scoring the lone goal in the 2023 final, and at two CONCACAF Nations League Finals, winning the 2025 edition.

 Club career

 Cruz Azul

 On 2 August 2017, Giménez made his professional debut with Cruz Azul in a Copa MX group stage match against Tigres UANL in a 1–1 draw.
 Two years later, on 28 August 2019, he made his Liga MX debut against Tijuana in a 3–2 loss.
 He would score his first goal with the club on 2 February 2020, in a league match against Toluca in a 3–3 tie, scoring within the first two minutes of the match.

 In May 2021, Cruz Azul won its ninth league championship, ending a 23-year drought of league titles.

 In August, scoring in four separate league matches, Giménez was named Liga MX Player of the Month.
 He won the award again the subsequent month.
 On 26 June 2022, at the Supercopa de la Liga MX against Atlas, he scored in the match, ending at 2–2 and going into penalties, where he successfully converted his shot as his team won the cup.